ian-curtis/gitstarted/README_aboutme.md

 * Grey
   * It might seem bland, but it's the ultimate matching color.
 Every other color looks good with it and I respect that.
 * Ruby Red
-  * My first car was a ruby red and there is something unqiue about a good dark red that just works.
+  * My first car was a ruby red and there is something unqiue about a good dark red.

 ### An Image